NicolasMSalas/eco395m_ml_coffee_trees/README.md

 | **R-Squared** | 0.4619 | 0.1632 | 0.1099 | -1.349 | 0.7955 |0.2922 |

-# Limitations and Extensions
+# Limitations
-Since the top 5 coffee exporting countries have more volatile currencies when compared to the USD, there are rapid changes to the values which may undermine its effect on trade between these countries.
+1) Since the top 5 coffee exporting countries have more volatile currencies when compared to the USD, there are rapid changes to the values which may undermine its effect on trade between these countries.
 This may reflect in a muted effect in the various models used.
-The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.
+2) The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.
 The Data itself is monthly, which means that particularly for stock prices, it might be helpful to have more frequent data.
 Additionally, our desire to forecast years into the future gives us some instability given the inherent volatility of the stock market, meaning that we could find much higher success if we picked a smaller prediction period.
-For the weather data, we only get weather information from the top 5 coffee exporting countries.
+3) For the weather data, we only get weather information from the top 5 coffee exporting countries.
 We don't consider how global weather patterns might affect global supply chains.

+# Extensions
-We considered measures of poltical stability, but it was difficult to get monthly data for that.
+1) We considered measures of poltical stability, but it was difficult to get monthly data for that.
 With that information we could possibly look at how geopolitical factors might drive global coffee prices.
+2) We don't focus too much on how demand-side factors might drive prices, so that would be an important factor that future work could consider.
+3) More advanced methods such as Neural Networks, like, Long Short-Term Memory (LSTM) might give more accurate predictions.

 # Declaration of Work
 ### Vignesh Avadhanam